Approximate full conformal prediction in an RKHS: Designing an approximation from a very smooth loss-function

 \end{corollary} The detailed proof has been omitted since this is a straightforward consequence of Lemma~\ref{lm.coverage.approximate.region} exploiting that $ \fcpr \subseteq \ufcprr{, (2)}{\lambda; \alpha} $.
 Let us also emphasize that Corollary~\ref{cor.coverage.very.smooth} holds true under the minimum requirements for the approximation $\tilde{f}_{\lambda; D^y}^\mathrm{IF}$ to exist.

-An important question for assessing the validity of such a confidence region owes to quantifying its size: Any overly large confidence region would be non informative in practice.
-The purpose in what follows is to assess the amount by which the approximate region $\ufcprr{, (2)}{\lambda; \alpha}$ from Equation~\eqref{eq.approximate.full.region.very.smooth} is upper bounding the full conformal one.
+An important question for assessing the validity of such a confidence-region owes to quantifying its size: Any overly large confidence-region would be non informative in practice.
+The purpose in what follows is to assess the amount by which the approximate region $\ufcprr{, (2)}{\lambda; \alpha}$ from Eq.~\eqref{eq.approximate.full.region.very.smooth} is upper-bounding the full-conformal one.

-For quantifying the size of the IF-based approximate confidence region, let us introduce two additional assumptions.
+For quantifying the size of the IF-based approximate confidence-region, let us introduce two additional assumptions.

 The first one requires the boundedness of the reproducing kernel. \begin{assumption} There exists a constant $\kappa \in \paren{0, \infty}$ such that,